 Traditional liposuction uses mechanical vacuum assisted aspiration to remove fat through the metal cannulas mentioned above.
 The other commonly used method – ultrasonic liposuction – involves the use of ultrasonic vibration to literally explode the fat cells.
 The fatty material is then removed by vacuum suctioning.
 This method generally reduces the overall operative time but there is the risk of burn injury and even permanent irregularities if areas of fat are dissolved where not intended.
 Another method of liposuction combines traditional liposuction combined with an oscillating cannula to help facilitate breakdown and aspiration; this is called power assisted liposuction (PAL).
 New technology is constantly developing, unfortunately, much of what is promoted are just trends and often do not meet the test of time.
-Dr. M Kayser and his staff will be happy to answer any questions you may have.
+Dr Rodriguez and her staff will be happy to answer any questions you may have.

 What is tumescence?

 Over the years, liposuction has evolved considerably.
 There was a time when nothing more than suctioning of fat was performed.
 Today, however, a fluid mixture (tumescence) containing lidocaine, epinephrine, and saline (salt water) is infiltrated into the areas being suctioned.
 This helps expand the areas so that the fat is more accessible and that the risk of bleeding is reduced.

 Liposuction uses a number of very small incisions – about ¼ inch each – placed at various sites to allow insertion of the cannula.
 These are often not even closed since they will seal all by themselves and fade to almost nothing in about a year.